 Building a Cheese Plate

-When you come into our store or if you give us a call, we are happy to help you design a cheese plate that will fit your audience, your tastes, and your budget.
-Designing a cheese plate from our online selections may be less personal, but follow these general guidelines for consistently excellent results.
+When you visit one of our stores or give us a call, we are always happy to help you design a cheese plate that will fit your audience, tastes, and budget.
+Designing a cheese plate on your own can be a bit more stressful, but follow these general guidelines for consistently excellent results.